ccarabine/memory-game/README.md

 * As a user, I want to be able to restart the game at any point
     * The user can start new game at any point by easily navigating the ‘new game’ button on the header.

-* As a user of multiple devices, I need a website that is fully responsive, invoking the same user experience across all devices, in particular my mobile.
+* As a user of multiple devices, I need a game that is fully responsive, invoking the same user experience across all devices, in particular my mobile.
     * The game has been tested and is functional on all devices with no compromised features/views.

 * As a user, I want to know how many matched cards and moves I have made during the game at any time